A number of formal documents govern and report on the way in which we work.

 These are described and included in the following section.

 All Registered Charities such as the Association have to have a “Governing Document” which includes what it is set up to do (its Objects) and how it will operate.
 In our case the Governing Document is our Constitution.
-A new Constitution for the Association was approved by an Extraordinary General Meeting of Members held on 24 September 2015.
+A new Constitution for the Association was approved by an Extraordinary General Meeting of Members held on 24 September 2015, and amended during the 2020 Annual General Meeting process.

 In June 2019 the Board of Trustees agreed a Strategic Plan to guide the work of the Association over the following three years.
 The Board has also approved a summary Strategic Framework.
 The Framework was submitted to the PMCPA Annual General Meeting on 20 June 2019.
 The Strategic Plan is reviewed and – if necessary – updated annually, and a report on progress is made to each Annual General Meeting of Members.
 We expect that a new Strategic Plan will be prepared in 2022.